ISUgenomics/geospatialworkbook/Workshops/R_Setup.md

 ```

 However since this will load base R without the R libraries, you may need to install your own R libraries which are installed to home directory by default.

+## Using Rstudio Server on SCINet

+Recently, Ceres HPC was configured to run Rstudio Server.
+This allows you to run an RStudio like interface to the Ceres HPC.
+See full instructions on the SCINet website: [https://scinet.usda.gov/guide/rstudio/](https://scinet.usda.gov/guide/rstudio/)